ToastedDev/scizor/packages/scizor/README.md

 ## TypeScript

 When creating routes, you can use the `Route` type to get type safety.
+This example uses `scizor/express`, but this works for any framework that Scizor supports.

 ```ts
 // app/hello/route.ts